 If you have special testing needs or considerations, you should contact the Accommodation Services Office prior to testing.

 3. Do all students have to take the skills assessment?

 If you have scored well enough on an approved standardized test within five years of entering an NWTC program , you may not have to take the skills assessment.

 NWTC also uses Multiple Measures to determine program placement.
 See FAQ #2 (above) for more information on this.

 For further information, contact Enrollment Services at (920) 498-5444 or (888) 385-NWTC.

 4. What is a skills assessment?

-The skills assessment tests your skill level in the areas of arithmetic, reading comprehension and sentence skills.
-Algebra and College Level Math are required for certain programs or General Studies courses.
+The skills assessment tests your skill level in the areas related to arithmetic, reading comprehension and sentence skills.
 Assessments are taken on a computer, and scores are provided immediately upon completion.
 This test is not timed, so breaks are allowed.

 5. How can I do my best?